 Our Licensed Clinical Counselors offer professional, confidential counseling to help make your next positive change possible.
 All of our counselors provide teletherapy as well as in person sessions.
 Please call us at 815-501-2088 to make an appointment.

 Lisa Jensen, MS.ED, LCPC

 Lisa has a wealth of experience working with children, teens and adults.
 Lisa has a relaxed, down to earth personality that helps her connect easily to clients.
 Lisa graduated from Northern Illinois University in 2005 with an MS. ED. in Counseling.
 She has extensive training and experience in helping those who have experienced sexual and physical trauma and domestic violence.
 She also has worked with youth and adults with special needs.
-She is interested in working with those in the LGBTQ community as well.
-Lisa joined Changes Counseling in 2015 and currently works in our Rochelle office and provides Teletherapy.
+She is interested in working with those in the LGBTQIA+ community as well.
+Lisa joined Changes Counseling in 2015 and currently works in our Rochelle & Peru offices and provides Teletherapy.

 Christine Novak, MA, LCPC